proycon/svkbd/README.md

         * a cyrillic layer (ЙЦУКЕН based); the э key is moved to an overlay on е
         * a dialer/numeric layer
         * an arrow layer
+        * a more minimal qwerty layer (bigger keys) for smaller screens/larger fingers.
     * ``mobile-plain`` - This is a plain layout with only a qwerty layer and numeric/punctuation layer.
 It was originally made for [sxmo](https://sr.ht/~mil/Sxmo/).
     * ``mobile-simple`` - This is a more minimalistic layout that is more similar to what Android and iOS offer.